 Where to Start

-If you are at the early stages — collecting references, considering whether a media wall is the right choice — the most useful next step is a design consultation.
+If you are at the early stages, collecting references and considering whether a media wall is the right choice, the most useful next step is a design consultation.
 We visit, take measurements, look at the room in context and give you an honest view of what will work and what will not.

 There is no charge for the consultation and no obligation to proceed.
 It is the point where inspiration becomes a project.